natewbrooks/positive-professionals/src/pages/index.md

             development.
 Recognizing and valuing each person's contributions motivates employees to pursue learning opportunities, take on new challenges, and advance their careers within the organization.
+      about: Respect is fundamental to creating an inclusive and empowering environment.
+It involves valuing each individual's contribution, fostering mutual understanding, and appreciating the diversity of thought and experience.
+Respect in leadership translates to a more engaged and motivated workforce, where everyone feels valued and part of the organization’s success.
 workedWith:
   header: "!!
 Doesn't exist"
   subtext: "!!
 Doesn't exist"